Fragmentation-Project/SRDP_controls_database/README.md

 ## Future development

-It will be converted into a package shortly to provide R users with easy access to the data.
+This repo will be converted into a package shortly to provide R users with easy access to the data.